Ayush0421/Taxi/README.md

 	* PDF Invoice
  ![order](img/order.jpg)

-All calculations or changes in price or product are made in backend
+All calculations or changes in price or product are made in backends